Ira Newborn: As a songwriter

 Newborn wrote two songs performed by B.B.
 King for the Into the Night soundtrack: "My Lucille" and "Into the Night."
 Two songs co-written by Newborn appeared on the Into the Night soundtrack album, but not in the film: "Don't Make Me Sorry," co-written by Joe Esposito and performed by Patti LaBelle, and "Keep It Light," co-written by Reginald "Sonny" Burke and performed by Thelma Houston.

-Newborn co-wrote "Clap Your Hands" for the Manhattan Transfer and "Get It On and Have a Party" for Patti Brooks on the Dr. Detroit soundtrack.
-Both "Geek Boogie" from Sixteen Candles and "Geek Romance" from Weird Science were credited to Ira and the Geeks.
+Newborn co-wrote "Clap Your Hands" for the Manhattan Transfer and "Get It On and Have a Party" for Pattie Brooks on the Doctor Detroit soundtrack.
+Both "Geek Boogie" from Sixteen Candles and "Weird Romance" from Weird Science were credited to Ira and the Geeks.

 He co-wrote "I Guess I'm Just Screwed" for The Naked Gun 2½: The Smell of Fear with David Zucker and Robert LoCash.
 With Peter Segal, he co-wrote "The Food Song" for the Naked Gun 33 1/3: The Final Insult soundtrack.